Table of Contents

 Replacement of this gasket during routine maintenance can avoid this cause of the bowl not closing.

-The centrifuge bowl speed issue is only related to centrifuges that have a centrifugal clutch in the transmission.
+The centrifuge bowl speed issue is only related to centrifuges with a centrifugal clutch in the transmission.

 Friction pads mounted on clutch shoes transmit the torque from the motor to the horizontal shaft.
 Over time these pads tend to wear and should be replaced as part of the regular maintenance.
 When the friction pads have excessive wear, the clutch cannot transmit the required torque to the bowl.
 This loss of power slows the bowl speed or RPM.